Apadmi-Engineering/Mockzilla/FlutterMockzilla/mockzilla/README.md

 ## To hit the ground running

- >**Before we begin:** Mockzilla is a development tool only.
+> ⚠️ **Warning:** Mockzilla is a development tool only.
 Do not use it in production!
 Advice on how to do this using different Dart entrypoints can be found [here](https://apadmi-engineering.github.io/Mockzilla/#recommendation).

 **(1)** Create your Mockzilla server config and add mocked endpoints.